openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 which is named the *background* and :math:`B\in\Rset^{d_h \times d_h}` is the covariance matrix of the parameter.

-Secondly, we make the hypothesis that the output observations have the gaussian distribution:
+Secondly, we make the hypothesis that the output observations have the conditional gaussian distribution:

 .. math::